-Find out where you should spend the day exploring life under the sea with our North Shore guide.
+Find out where you should spend the day exploring life under the sea with our North Shore snorkeling guide!

 Mokuleia Beach Park

-This is a great place for the beginning snorkel up to the intermediate level.
-Shallow waters and a long flat reef provide unlimited snorkeling and the sandy beach is a relaxing place to soak up some sun.
+This sandy beach on the North Shore is a relaxing place to soak up some sun.
 Grab your snorkel equipment and get ready for the time of your life!